paulipa/sico-wiki/services/programs/mqp.md

 Pre-fleet checklist steps are general steps that you should do before each fleet you join.

 ## 1. When, where and how
 Each scheduled fleet will be posted on our fleet operations section on AUTH.
 The easiest way to know about upcoming fleets is to do a discord command.
-You can also check up on all upcoming and past coalition fleets in the auth section located in here https://auth.silentcoalition.com/optimer/
+You can also check up on all upcoming and past community fleets in the auth section located in here https://auth.silentcoalition.com/optimer/
 ![mqpfleet-600x397.jpg](/mqpfleet-600x397.jpg =300x)

 `!ops` command done in any of the authenticated discord channels (so not in the public one) will provide you the same list of upcoming operations that you can see  via AUTH.
 However it is much more convenient to use the command on discord than go to the page each time.
 To find out when the next MQP fleet is happening simply check for any scheduled MQP Fleets.